SebastianLukito/SebastianLukito/readme.md

 # Hi there! 👋 I'm Sebastian Lukito

 Welcome to my GitHub profile!
 Here, I love exploring **Python, AI, Web Development, and Data Science**.
-🚀 I believe in writing clean and efficient code while maintaining a good balance between work and life.
-Below is a fun Python snippet to remind us all about that balance! 😃

 ---